 The incumbent is required to have a sound knowledge of administrative processes and event organisation and is expected to contribute as a team member to strategic planning processes, interpret and implement policy and carry out other duties as required.
-The incumbent will also contribute to activities related to knowledge exchange including management of literature, citation alerts and the research program's media presence.
+The incumbent will also contribute to activities related to knowledge exchange including literature reviews, citation alerts and PC4 media presence.